nrinaudo/nrinaudo.github.com/_articles/pl/ast.md

   v1 + v2                 // Add lhs rhs ⇓ v₁ + v₂
 ```

-We can easily confirm that this all works:
+Confirming that it all works is easy enough:

 ```scala
 // 1 + (2 + 3)